kirank6/weather_alert_project/README.md

 # weather_alert_project
-To get rain and snow alter if there is high probability in given locations.
+To get rain and snow alert if there is high probability in given locations.